stevekinney/stevekinney.net/src/courses/storybook/loaders.md

 Local loaders are defined within individual stories or story files.
 They're used to load data or perform actions specific to a single story or a group of stories within the same file.

-Suppose you have a `ProfileCard` component that requires user data:
+Let's say you have a `ProfileCard` component that requires user data:

 ```tsx
 export default {